A 2023 update on these thoughts

 To try and wrap all this up into the headline topic – what does all this have to do with a pandemic to which no vaccine exists?

-Repainting my vision: In 2050, I want us all to watch pandemics come and go with zero deaths, zero panic, and support for everyone who needs it regardless of their personal material resources, position of power, or location on Earth.
+Repainting this vision: In 2050, I want us all to watch pandemics come and go with zero deaths, zero panic, and support for everyone who needs it regardless of their personal material resources, position of power, or location on Earth.
 Whether we have vaccines or not.
 How can we achieve that?
 How can we get as close as possible?

 I don’t know yet and it would be crazy for me to say I did.
 It’s statement of aspiration, a vision of what I want to be possible and what might actually be possible if we worked at it.
 We each need to find our own recipes.
 Some of the ingredients are social responsibility, large scale altruism, and looking after our planetary health.
 Some others are using all our knowledge about what we’re capable of in a society which sustains us rather than stresses us out; and how we can work together to ensure that everyone – and our planet – can thrive.